NLGS2907/NLGS2907/README.md

 # Hi!
 I'm NLGS!

 Also known by my name, **Franco Lighterman Reismann**, and I am a student from the *University of Buenos Aires* following the career of software engineering.
 As of date, I know few programming languages, but I always excited to learn new ones.
-Specially the ones with *Object Oriented Programming* (OOP), which I'm very fond of.

 Languages I can say I am most comfortable with so far are:

 - **Python** 🐍